 Luben Pampoulov on:

-Luben joined Michael at GSV after their years together at ThinkEquity Partners, where they managed money and delivered compelling investment results.
+Luben and Michael co-founded GSV after their years together at ThinkEquity Partners, where they managed money and delivered compelling investment results.
 Prior to his roles as analyst and co-portfolio manager at ThinkEquity, he earned his BA in International Economics and Management from UCLA.

 - National tennis champion, Austria + Bulgaria

 - NCAA tennis champion

 - BA in International Economics and Management from the University of California at Los Angeles

 "Victory is always possible for the person who refuses to stop fighting."